dc0d/streamer/README.md

 # streamer
-This package provides utilities to be used with Iterator Pattern in Go
+This package provides utilities to be used with Iterator Pattern in Go - a personal experiment.

-# todo
+## todo

+- documentation
+    - examples
-- next: filter
+- channel stream
+- examples for composing streams